Street Food in Spain

 In the hot summer months street vendors sell prickly pears already peeled and chilled.
-These brightly coloured fruits are packed with antioxidants and fibre .
-If you get them really cold it´s like a fruity icelolly.
+These brightly coloured fruits are full of antioxidants and fibre.
+If you get them really cold it´s like a fruity ice lolly.

 Prickly pear cactus are covered in fine spiky needles, this makes it quite a task to pick them and prepare them. getting them ready peeled save you from tackling those sharp spines.